psi4/psi4/doc/sphinxman/source/scf.rst

     for gradient computations.
 The algorithm to obtain the Cholesky vectors is not designed for computations with thousands of basis functions.

+|PSIfour| also features the capability to use "composite" Fock matrix build
+algorithms - arbitrary combinations of specialized algorithms that construct either the Coulomb or the Exchange matrix separately.
+In general, since separate Coulomb and Exchange matrix build algorithms exploit properties specific to their respective matrix, composite algorithms display lower scaling factors than their combined Fock build counterparts.
+However, composite algorithms also introduce redundant ERI computations into the calculation.
+Therefore, composite Fock build algorithms tend to perform better for larger systems, but worse for smaller systems.
+Arbitrary composite algorithms can be accessed by setting |globals__scf_type| to ``J_alg+K_alg``, where *J_alg* and *K_alg* are the names of the separate Coulomb and Exchange construction algorithms to use, respectively.

+Specialized algorithms available to construct the Coulomb term within a composite framework are as follows:

+DFDIRJ
+    An integral-direct algorithm constructing the Coulomb term based on [Weigend:2002:4285]_ The DFDIRJ algorithm combines the benefits of integral-direct SCF approaches with that of density-fitting.
+Specifically, DFJ utilizes no I/O and displays strong performance with large system size through a combination of effective parallelization and utilization of density-fitting to minimize ERI computational cost.
+See the :ref:`sec:scfddfj` section for more information.

+Specialized algorithms available to construct the Exchange term within a composite framework are as follows:

 COSX
     An algorithm based on the semi-numerical "chain of spheres exchange" (COSX) approach described in [Neese:2009:98]_.
 The coulomb term is computed with a direct density-fitting algorithm.
 The COSX algorithm uses no I/O, scales well with system size, and requires minimal memory, making it ideal for large systems and multi-core CPUs.
-See the COSX section below for more information.
+See :ref:`sec:scfcosx` for more information.
 LINK
     An implementation of the linear-scaling "Linear Exchange" (LinK) algorithm described in [Ochsenfeld:1998:1663]_.
-As with the COSX option, the Coulomb term is computed with an integral-direct density-fitting algorithm.
 The LINK algorithm provides many of the benefits of integral-direct SCF algorithms, including no disk I/O, low memory usage, and effective parallelization.
-Additionally, the
-    LINK implementation scales well with system size while simultaneously providing a formally-exact computation of the Exchange term.
+Additionally, the LINK implementation scales well with system size while simultaneously providing a formally-exact computation of the Exchange term.
 See :ref:`sec:scflink` for more information.